 According to School Board Policy JED, the District recognizes that students may need to travel with parents for valid educational or family reasons.
 In such cases, pre-approval is required.
 Students requesting permission for such travel with parents must complete a Pre-Approved Absence Request Form at least five (5) days in advance of the proposed trip.
-All trips must have some educational or family value for the student as predetermined by the Principal/Unit Principal in order to be counted as an excused absence.
+All trips must have some educational or family value for the student as predetermined by the Principal/Unit

+Principal in order to be counted as an excused absence.

 Up to five (5) days of pre-approved absence may be granted to each student per year for the reasons above.
-The student must request approval in advance using the form that is available in the Attendance Office.
-The student must complete the form by obtaining the signatures of a parent/guardian and all of his/her teachers.
-The completed form must be submitted to the Attendance Office at least five (5) days in advance of the date(s) of absence.
-Since the parent signs the form, an excuse is not required.
+The student must request approval in advance using the form that is available at https://hs.mtlsd.org/about/pre-approvedabsence.
+The form must be completed by a parent/guardian; an excuse is not required.
 Pre-approved absences are considered excused absences.
 The student is responsible for work missed.
 Upon returning from a pre-approved absence, the student should have all the work that was assigned completed and be prepared to makeup any quiz or exam that was given during the absence.
 The student should also be prepared to take any test or quiz which the teacher indicated in advance would be given upon the student's return.